A Theory of Flavour and Set of the Interaction Structural Parts

 and paradileptons

-of a definite flavour \cite{16,17}:
+of a definite [16,17] flavour:

-It is not a wonder therefore that at the availability of the interaction (\ref{5}), the elastic scattering cross section of leptons and their neutrinos on an electric charge of a nucleus must have the same compound structure:
+It is not surprising therefore that at the availability of the interaction (\ref{5}), the elastic scattering cross section of leptons and their neutrinos on an electric charge of a nucleus must have the same compound structure: